← NewTon DC Tournament Manager

 Registering Players

-Add players from the Players tab before generating the bracket.
+Add players from the Player Registration tab before generating the bracket.
 Type a name and press Enter or click Add.
-The order of entry doesn't matter — the draw is randomised when you generate the bracket.
+New players are added to the register of Saved Players.

 Saved Players Registry